Frequently Asked Questions about Firefighter Recruitment

 No. Firefighter-Paramedics are assigned to fire apparatus or the ambulance on a rotating basis.

 You must meet the full registration requirements for Paramedics to apply.
-See the following link for more information -https://abparamedics.com/labour-mobility-out-of-province/
+Visit the Alberta College of Paramedics website the for more information.

 NOTE: Out of province applicants with provisional registration with Alberta College of Paramedics (pursuing a Labour Mobility application) may be considered; full registration is required by the date of interview.